locomotion-classification/locomotion-classification.github.io/README.md

 </p>

 #### 6.2.4 RF
+We have trained a Random forest classifier, which fits a number of decision tree estimators on the dataset and uses averaging to improve the predictive accuracy and reduce over-fitting.
 Test accuracy vs. number of estimators has been evaluated and it saturates after 35 (shown in the following figure).
-The number of estimators have been taken from the tail end and set to be 40 for the analysis that follows.
+The optimal number of estimators has been taken from the tail end and set to be 40 for the analysis that follows.
 <p align="center">
   <img src="images\RF_acc_vs_estimator.png" class="img-responsive" alt="Project">
 </p>
+We have evaluated the accuracy of the RF classifier on our test dataset.
 In the following, we report relevant ML metrics evaluation for RF, which we will later extend to the other classification algorithms.

 | Scoring Metric | Performance Value|
 | ------------- | ------------- |